thelostland/bge-large-zh/README.md

 We pre-train the model following the method [retromae](https://github.com/staoxiao/RetroMAE), which shows promising improvement in retrieval task ([paper](https://aclanthology.org/2022.emnlp-main.35.pdf)).
 The pre-training was conducted on 24 A100(40G) GPUs with a batch size of 720.
-In retromae, the mask ratio of encoder and decoder are 0.3, and 0.5 respectively.
+In retromae, the mask ratio of encoder and decoder are 0.3, 0.5 respectively.
 We used the AdamW optimizer and the learning rate is 2e-5.

 **Pre-training data**: